← Back to book

 An Airbnb-style tool lending platform.
 I designed and implemented the MySQL database schema for user accounts, tool listings, and transactions, built API endpoints connecting frontend to data, and coordinated across team members working on different system components.

-What I took from this: the hardest part of group projects isn’t the code — it’s making sure four people’s mental models of the system actually match.
+What I took from this: the hardest part of group projects isn’t the code.
+It’s making sure four people’s mental models of the system actually match.

 OpenGL Graphics Coursework